Digitalized-Energy-Systems/opfgym/docs/source/custom_envs.rst

 The `obs_keys` are a list of tuples, where each tuple contains the three elements `(unit_type, column, indices)`.
-The `unit_type` is the pandapower table name, the `column` is the column name of the table, and `indices` is a list of indices of the elements in the table that the agent can manipulate.
+The `unit_type` is the pandapower table name, the `column` is the column name of the table, and `indices` is an array of indices of the elements in the table that the agent can manipulate.

 .. code-block:: python